 What Is the Standard Deduction Amount?

-- You can deduct up to 60 percent of your AGI.
+- Charitable Gifts: You can generally deduct up to 60% of your AGI.

 - Nonresident aliens or dual-status aliens, unless married to a U.S. citizen or resident alien at the end of the tax year

 - Married taxpayers filing separately whose spouses itemize their deductions

 - An estate or trust, common trust fund or partnership

 What To Consider When Choosing Between Standard and Itemized Deductions

 When weighing whether to take the standard deduction or itemize your deductions, know that both have pros and cons.